 The endorsement includes 15 hours of Block 3 General Education history and social sciences requirements.

 No course with a grade below "C" will be accepted as part of the minimum requirements for the endorsement.
 HIS 120 and HIS 150 do not count in the History Subject Endorsement.

-GEO 120 World Regional Geography
+GEC 120 World Regional Geography 3

-HIS 170 World Civilizations I
+HIS 170 World Civilizations I 3

-171 World Civilizations II
+171 World Civilizations II 3

-180 The American Experience I
+180 The American Experience I 3

-181 The American Experience II
+181 The American Experience II 3

-U.S. Upper level History
+U.S. Upper level History 6

-Non-U.S. Upper level History6
+-U.S. Upper level History

-History Electives
+Histo ory Electives 9

-POS 100 American National Government
+POS 100 American National Government 3

-SSC 490 Social Sciences Research Seminar
+SSC 490 Social Sciences Research Seminar 3

 (or appropriate Honors Course 395 or 499)

-EDU 409 Social Sciences Content Area Methods and Materials2

-must be taken as part of the professional education requirements.
+EDU J 409 Social Sciences Content Area Methods and Assessment must be taken as part of the professional education requirements.
+3